wescale/k8s-advanced-training/Correction/Authent & Authorisation/exercice 1/README.md

 - A ServiceAccount is not that useful unless certain rights are bound to it.
 Defines a Role allowing to list all the Pods in the your namespace.

 What kind of Role do you need ?
-Role o ClusterRole ?
+Role or ClusterRole ?
 > Role because, I just need to list all Pods in my namespace and not in others namespaces.